-For general information about creating Java applications, see "[Developing applications using the IBM CICS SDKs](#)" on page 39 or "[Managing Java dependencies using Gradle or Maven](#)" on page 46.
+For general information about creating and repackaging Java applications, see ["Developing applications using the IBM CICS SDK for Java" on page 24](#).

-If you have dependencies on an OSGi bundle that contains a library of common code, install the bundle into the Liberty bundle repository, see "[Deploying OSGi bundles in a JVM server](#)" on page 199.
+If you have dependencies on an OSGi bundle that contains a library of common code, install the bundle into the Liberty bundle repository, see ["Deploying OSGi bundles in a JVM server" on page 161](#).